LiuPengJugx/PARS-Demo/README.md

 </div>

 ### Partitioning Decision
- DBAs are then guided to a card panel (see $\textcircled{1}$) that manages the execution of partition generation and decision.
-Using created configurations (e.g., TPC-H) as input, PARS first presents an overview of the input using pie charts (see $\textcircled{2}$), detailing table access frequency, and the distribution of text columns and predicates.
+ DBAs are then guided to a card panel (see ①) that manages the execution of partition generation and decision.
+Using created configurations (e.g., TPC-H) as input, PARS first presents an overview of the input using pie charts (see ②), detailing table access frequency, and the distribution of text columns and predicates.
 It then performs the partitioning in the background, creating each partitioner's data layout.
-Next, $\textcircled{3}$ evaluates these layouts against the load scenario based on selected optimization objectives.
+Next, ③ evaluates these layouts against the load scenario based on selected optimization objectives.

-PARS recommends the partitioning plan with the highest score (see $\textcircled{4}$).
+PARS recommends the partitioning plan with the highest score (see ④).

 >Note.
 Baselines: ROW (which treats all columns as one column group and randomly horizontally splits them for block allocation); [AVP-RL](https://link.springer.com/chapter/10.1007/978-3-030-30278-8_16); [SCVP](https://www.jos.org.cn/jos/article/abstract/6496); SCVP-RV (our model).

 - The recommended reason highlights the advantages of the selected plan, specifically, the extent of improvement in certain optimization metrics compared to ROW (random partitioning).
 It shows that SCVP-RV achieves a $27\%$ and $41\%$ latency reduction in TPC-H compared to ROW and SCVP (SOTA), and also exhibits notable performance in other metrics (e.g., small gaps between model time overhead).
 PARS recommends the \verb|SCVP-RV|'s partitioning plan for each TPC-H table due to its highest score (100).

-- The logical and physical partitions are illustrated in $\textcircled{5}$ using the TPC-H customer table as an example.
-This includes the step-by-step partition tree construct process (each split condition is clearly displayed), the page layout (3 column groups), and detailed stored data within each block.
+- The logical and physical partitions are illustrated in ⑤ using the TPC-H customer table as an example.
+This includes the step-by-step partition tree construct process (each split condition is clearly displayed), the page layout (three column groups), and detailed stored data within each block.

 <div align=center>
 <img width="900"  src="./fig/pars_interface_0522.png">